The Delicious Crescent

 • Salads: A fresh salad can provide a refreshing contrast to the warm and creamy soup.
 Consider options like a tabouli salad recipe or a robust kale quinoa salad.

-• Delightful accompaniments: Serve it with a grilled cheese sandwich made with sharp cheddar or Gruyere.
+• Other Ideas: Serve it with a grilled cheese sandwich made with sharp cheddar or Gruyere.
 Or a crostini - baguette slices topped with goat cheese, caramelized onions, or roasted red pepper.

 Two bowls of soup served with bread.